Single-unit study

 Property Development provides understanding of property development, which is fundamental to the practice of property professionals.
 This unit brings together concepts gained on strategic evaluation, risk, organisational structure, planning, construction and development feasibility analysis, with particular emphasis on sustainable development.
 This unit provides an in depth look at the multi-disciplined, multi-faceted process involved in property development from site selection through to disposal of completed projects.

-Specialised Valuation is the capstone valuation unit and applies the valuation principles and procedures developed in USB142 Residential Valuation and USB144 Investment Valuation, to the more complex property classes such as rural land and the valuation of specialist properties that are based on the profit generated from the businesses operating from these properties.
+Specialised Property Valuation is the capstone valuation unit and applies the valuation principles and procedures developed in USB142 Residential Valuation and USB248 Investment Property Valuation, to the more complex areas of valuation practice such as rural land, retail property, compulsory acquisition and other specialist properties.

 Management